 Established in 2009 by husband & wife team Sam & Jasmin Fiandaca, you won’t find a more beloved race series anywhere than Brazen Racing.
 In fact, Brazen was voted the Pacific West region’s Best Trail Racing Series of 2015 by Competitor magazine.
-Born in the East Bay, Brazen now produces 26 annual events on dirt & paved trails across the San Francisco Bay Area, 23 of which offer the half marathon distance.
+Born in the East Bay, Brazen now produces over 25 annual events on dirt & paved trails across the San Francisco Bay Area, nearly all of which offer the half marathon distance.

 Brazen events shine by combining the professionalism and nifty swag of road racing with the low-key, back-to-nature mindset of trail racing.
-With races that offer something for every runner, including an amazing post-race spread, the Brazen Racing family has grown significantly in recent years and even boasts 136 “streakers” (diehard runners who have completed every Brazen race in a calendar year).
+With races that offer something for every runner, including an amazing post-race spread, the Brazen Racing family has grown significantly in recent years and even boasts 225 “streakers” (diehard runners who have completed every Brazen race in a calendar year) as of Jan 2018.
 “Whether it’s your first Brazen race or you’re a Streaker, whether you’re a walker, a volunteer, in the middle of the pack, or an elite runner, Brazen makes the race all about you,” says RaceRaves member @mikebeckwith, aka Brazen Streaker #111.
 “The Brazen Racing crew makes race day feel more like a family outing.”

-Sam & Jasmin welcome runners of all levels, but don’t let that fool you—their races include some of the most challenging in the Bay Area.
+Sam, Jasmin and the Brazen team welcome runners of all levels, but don’t let that fool you—their races include some of the most challenging in the Bay Area.
 And Rocky Ridge, which doubles as the Brazen Half Marathon Championship, earns this author’s hands-down vote as the most difficult half marathon in California.
 With nearly 4,000 feet of elevation gain/loss in 13.1 miles, to argue otherwise would be a brazen lie.

 “Stunning.”
 “Beautiful.”
-“Scenic.”
+“Gorgeous.”
 “Amazing.”
 “Breathtaking.”
 The list of superlatives for founder Matt Dockstader’s Destination Races (DR) Wine Country Half Marathon series (now part of Motiv Running) goes on.
 Since its inception in 2004 the company has lived up to its name, as its flagship Napa to Sonoma event has become one of the premier destination races in the country.
-Luckily given Napa to Sonoma’s outsized popularity (the race sells out annually on opening day of registration), Team DR offers six other wine country events throughout the year — one in Virginia, three hidden gems in the Pacific Northwest/British Columbia and their two most highly rated events in California — as well as their newest offering, an IPA 10K & Beer Mile Invitational also held in Sonoma County.
+Luckily given Napa to Sonoma’s outsized popularity (the race sells out annually on opening day of registration), Team DR offers five other wine country events throughout the year — one in Virginia, two in the Pacific Northwest/British Columbia plus their two most highly rated events in California — as well as their newest offering, an IPA 10K & Beer Mile Invitational also held in Sonoma County.

 For a fit ‘n’ fun weekend getaway with the spouse or girlfriends, the concept of “Run, Sip, Explore” is tough to beat.
 Each boutique-style event is limited to ~2,500 runners and features the trademark DR post-race festival, where wine enthusiasts can showcase their shiny new bling while sampling wines from a variety of local vineyards.
 RaceRaves member @kahamilt offers her own endorsement of the Santa Barbara Wine Country Half this way: “[I]f you are a single guy, this is YOUR race.
 Tons of chicks out having a good time and drinking lots of wine.”